 Our bylaws and Corporate Governance Guidelines provide our Board with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer and/or to implement a lead director in accordance with its determination that utilizing one or the other structure would be in the best interests of the Company.
 Mr. Leonard currently serves as the Chairman of our Board and Mr. Berns currently serves as the lead independent director of the Board.
-In his role as lead independent director, Mr. Berns presides over the executive sessions of the Board in which Mr. Leonard, as the Chief Executive Officer, does not participate and serves as a liaison to management on behalf of the independent members of the Board of Directors.
-All of our directors are encouraged to make suggestions for Board agenda items and pre-meeting materials.
+All of our directors are encouraged to make suggestions for agenda items and pre-meeting materials for meetings of the Board of Directors.
+In addition, in his role as lead independent director, Mr. Berns presides over the executive sessions of the Board in which our Chief Executive Officer, does not participate and serves as a liaison to management on behalf of the independent members of the Board of Directors.